Easy Cottage Cheese Alfredo

 🫙 Storage Instructions

-• Cool & Airtight: Allow the pasta to reach room temperature and then transfer the pasta into an airtight container.
+• Cool & Airtight: Allow the pasta to reach room temperature, then transfer it into an airtight container.

 • Refrigerate: It should keep well for up to 3 days.